Boukos/CSCI-3753/Homework/ProblemSet_5.md

+* **(1) You are asked to allocate a file according to either a File Allocation Table (FAT) or multi-level indexed allocation (UNIX inode - triply indirect).
+Assume that the file is 2000 disk blocks long, there are 4 KB per disk block, each pointer in the FAT occupies 4 bytes, the first index block contains 15 entries (of which 12 are direct, and one each is singly indirect, doubly indirect, and triply indirect - see slides or textbook), every other index block contains 15 entries (may be indirect depending on the nesting level), each index block entry takes 4 bytes, and unused index blocks don't count in the total memory cost, though unusued entries in partially filled index blocks do count.
+How many bytes are used to lay out the file when using**
+ * a. a FAT file system?
+ * b. a UNIX-style file system?

 ------------------------------------------------------
 * **(2) Suppose you are given a flash memory consisting of 4 KB pages, and there are 1024 pages.
 How many bytes of memory would the OS need to keep track of free space in the worst case (all of flash memory is free) if**